syncfusion-content/javascript-docs/js/PivotChart/Export.md

 ### Client Mode

-To export PivotChart in PNG format, service URL, file name and **“ej.PivotChart.ExportOptions.PNG”** enumeration value is sent as the parameter.
+To export pivot chart in PNG format, service URL, file name and **“ej.PivotChart.ExportOptions.PNG”** enumeration value is sent as the parameter.
 This is similar to other image formats.

 {% highlight javascript %}